 If the command leader receives replies from enough replicas to constitute a fast quorum, and all the updated attributes are the same, it commits the command.
 If it doesn't receive enough replies, or the attributes in some replies have been updated differently than in others, then the command leader updates the attributes based on $\lfloor N/2 \rfloor + 1$ replies (taking the union of all deps, and the highest seq), and tells at least $\lfloor N/2 \rfloor + 1$ replicas to accept these attributes.
-This can be seen as running Multi-Paxos for choosing the triplet $(\gamma, deps{\gamma}, seq{\gamma})$ in γ 's instance.
+This can be seen as running Paxos-Accept for choosing the triplet (γ , deps{γ}, seq{γ}) in γ 's instance.
 At the end of this extra round, after replies from a majority (including itself), the command leader will reply to the client, and will send Commit messages asynchronously to all the other replicas.

 Like classic Paxos, every message contains a ballot number (not presented explicitly in the pseudocode for phases other than Explicit Prepare).
 As in classic Paxos, the ballot number ensures message freshness: a replica will disregard any message with a smaller ballot than the largest it has seen for a certain instance.
-The initial Prepare phase is implicit for all instances R.i, for an initial ballot number 0.R-a replica R will use only ballot numbers i.R (where the number before the dot takes precedence when ordering ballots), and each replica is the default (i.e., initial) leader of its own instances.
+Ballot numbers used by a replica R have the form epoch.i.R, where epoch is the natural number id of the current configuration and i is a natural number (epoch and i take precedence when ordering ballots, while the replica id R ensures different replicas cannot generate the same ballot number).
+The initial Prepare phase is implicit for all instances R.i, for an initial ballot number epoch.0.R and each replica is the default (i.e., initial) leader of its own instances.
 Whenever a command leader receives a NACK for one of its messages, indicating that some other replica has used a higher ballot in the same instance, that command leader will fallback on executing Explicit Prepare.